bloominstituteoftechnology/github-usercard/README.md

 ## Need to know

+* Adding dependencies to a project:
-* NPM:
+  * Via script element
-  * Downloading project dependencies using npm
+  * Using npm
 * JavaScript:
   * Creating DOM components with Javascript Functions
   * Utilizing 3rd party libraries (Axios)